Skip to main content

 Deep Dive Categories and Their Subcategories

-🔥 Spark of Inquiry
+Spark of Inquiry

-Example JSON - same for each subcategory:
+Example JSON schema (same structure for each category):

 // Schema for Spark of Inquiry structured questions